October 26, 2025

 Microsoft Whiteboard

-Microsoft Whiteboard integrates seamlessly into the Microsoft 365 ecosystem, making it the obvious whiteboard choice for organizations already using Teams, OneDrive, and Office apps.
+Microsoft Whiteboard integrates tightly into the Microsoft 365 ecosystem, making it the obvious whiteboard choice for organizations already using Teams, OneDrive, and Office apps.
 If your team lives in Microsoft's world, Microsoft Whiteboard requires zero new tools to adopt.

 Key Features